Frequently Asked Questions

 Method 2: Close all tabs with ZenGM Baseball open and then open ZenGM Baseball again.
 Or restart your browser.
 If this doesn't work the first time, try again.

 Method 3: Try manually emptying your cache.
-In Chrome, from the main menu go to "More tools" > "Clear browsing data".
+In Chrome, from the main menu (... in the top right) go to "Delete browsing data...".
 Make sure you select "Cached images and files" and do not select "Cookies and other site data" because "other site data" is where ZenGM Baseball stores all your leagues.
 Then try closing all open tabs with ZenGM Baseball and opening it again, like above.

 Method 4: Open ZenGM Baseball in a single tab in your web browser.
 Open your browser dev tools (ctrl+shift+i, or ctrl+cmd+i on a Mac).
 At the top of dev tools panel, click "Application" (if it's too narrow to see, you might have to click the >> to see it) and then click "Service Workers" on the left: